 Therefore the analog data is filled up with the digital bits up to 16 Bit data width.
-This leads to a possibility of acquiring 4 additional digital bits per channel when reducing the resolution to 12 bit, and 2 additional digital bits per channel when reducing the resolution to 14 bit resolution boards.
-Additionally 16 digital channels can completely replace one A/D channel.
+This leads to a possibility of recording 4 additional digital bits per channel with 12 bit resolution boards, and 2 additional digital bits per channel with 14 bit resolution boards.